North-Sea-Transition-Authority/supply-chain-action-plan/README.md

 ### 5. Generate Jooq classes
 Execute the gradle task `generateJooq`.
 You will need to re-generate when you change the database.
-(This requires docker to be running on your machine)
+(This requires docker to be running on your machine, but have the SCAP DB off)

 ### 6. Run the app
 Create a run configuration for the Spring app and start the application.